StackVista/stackstate-docs/configure/security/rbac/rbac_subjects.md

 ## Create a subject

-Subjects can be created using the StackState CLI by passing a subject name and an STQL query defining the subject's scope.
+Subjects can be created using the StackState CLI by passing a subject name and an STQL query to define the subject's scope.

 ```yaml
 sts subject save <SUBJECT_NAME> `<STQL_QUERY>`